CubicalCream/TwitchRedemptionToAHK/ahk/ROTMG/README.md

 **ROTMG pack**

-Sounds and EXEs have to be in the same folder
+/sounds and EXEs have to be in the same folder

 Can swap audio files as long as they have the same name